NegatioN/BattleRiteStats/about.md

 permalink: /about/
 ---

+### What is this site?

+This site is trying to describe the metagame of [Battlerite](https://www.battlerite.com) as well as possible, through statistics from the best players in the game.
+Hopefully it can help newer players get a decent setup for their character without having to figure out everything for themselves.

 ### How were these stats made?

 These statistics were made by looking at the replays from the last 7 days of the top 50 ranked solo players in Battlerite.